 TortoiseSVN is an Apache™ Subversion (SVN)® client, implemented as a Windows shell extension.
 It's intuitive and easy to use, since it doesn't require the Subversion command line client to run.
 And it is free to use, even in a commercial environment.
 Simply the coolest Interface to (Sub)Version Control!

-This is a a bugfix release with one security issue fixed in the svn library:
+This is a a bugfix release with one bigger issue fixed in the svn library:

 Before upgrading from pre 1.9 versions please read the release notes.